mlubinsky/mlubinsky.github.com/unsorted/README.md

-<https://teach-in.ru> . lectures (physics and math) from Moscow state University
+<https://teach-in.ru> . lectures (physics and math) from Moscow State University

 <https://news.ycombinator.com/item?id=19521129> .
 How to learn new things